teurons/open-code-cli/README.md

 2. If the remote file is different, it will be downloaded and saved locally
 3. If `force: true`, files will be re-downloaded even if they haven't changed
 4. The tool maintains a cache of file hashes to track changes
-5. Only changed files are downloaded to minimize network usage
+5. The repository is cloned once, and only changed files are copied locally

 ### Best Practices